-Upon iceberg order entry, when the open order quantity is not fully executed, the display quantity is set to the minimum between the initial display quantity entered by the user and the remaining unmatched open order quantity.
+Upon iceberg order entry the display quantity is set to the minimum between the initial display quantity entered by the user and the remaining unmatched open order quantity.

-The display quantity of sitting iceberg orders is refreshed from the remaining open order quantity when the former display quantity is fully executed.
+The display quantity of iceberg orders is refreshed from the remaining open order quantity when the former display quantity is fully executed.
 Refreshing the display quantity is regarded as a new order entry from a time priority point of view.